ibm-cloud-docs/monitoring/pricing.md

 The billing calculation for the month is calculated as follows:

-* `Additional time-series cost`
+* *Additional time-series cost*

     Since there are no agents running in this instance, there is no time-series allotment.
 All platform metrics time-series are priced based on the tiers.
+The following shows the total time-series for the configuration.

     ```text
-    50 + 60 = 110 time-series
+    50 + 60 = 110
     ```
     {: screen}

-    For tier 1, the price per time-series is 0.08 USD for up to 100K time-series per month.
+    For tier 1, the price per time-series is 0.08 USD (Tier 1) for up to 100K time-series per month.

     ```text
-    110 * 0.08 USD (Tier-1) = 8.80 USD
+    110 * 0.08 USD = 8.80 USD
     ```
     {: screen}

-* `Additional API calls`
+* *Additional API calls*

     1M API calls are included with the instance each month.